 Apart from MFT graduate degrees, the second most common type of MFT program is an MFT graduate certificate program.
 Though these are not considered degrees and are not eligible for licensure, they do offer valuable insight into the field of marriage and family therapy.

 As of now, there is only one marriage and family therapy degree program offered in the entire state at the University of Rhode Island.
-If you choose to go with an out-of-state MFT degree program but still want to practice in Rhode Island, you will need to research the process for transferring licensure back home.
+If you choose to go with an out-of-state MFT degree program but still want to practice in Rhode Island, you will need to follow the state’s licensure guidelines.

 Do I Need a GRE for an MFT Program?